anyafp/ece4960/_labs/lab13.md

 <script src="https://gist.github.com/anyafp/ad23929533057b4bbd6508a977804eb1.js"></script>

 Since we have an if statement that determines if we have reached the end waypoint depending on the belief, if we do not accurately control the robot and drift to a point near the last waypoint, the robot will think that it had reached the last point and will end the program.
+We set a buffer distance of 0.25m because anything smaller than that would have made the robot do many tries before being satisfied with the position, and anything greater would get the robot confused between waypoints (especially (1, -1) and (0,  0)).

 # Arduino